tbang618/RustGuides/Rustlings/Rustlings2.md

 ### 3. Mini-Quiz
 The exercise uses knowledge from the previous exercises.

-As a hint: you can break up chained methods onto individual lines, or arguments into individual lines; like in C/C++, white-space is ignored/compressed by the Rust compiler.
+As a hint: you can break up chained methods onto individual lines, or arguments into individual lines as in JavaScript.
+Like C/C++, white-space is ignored/compressed by the Rust compiler.

 Remember the value is the struct `Team`.